IP Routing: BGP Configuration Guide, Cisco IOS Release 12.4T

 BGP CLI Removal Considerations

 BGP CLI configuration can become quite complex even in smaller BGP networks.
 If you need to remove any CLI configuration, you must consider all the implications of removing the CLI.
 Analyze the current running configuration to determine the current BGP neighbor relationships, any address family considerations, and even other routing protocols that are configured.
 Many BGP CLI commands affect other parts of the CLI configuration.
-For example, in the following configuration, a route map is used to match a BGP autonomous system number and then set the matched routes with another autonomous system number for EIGRP.route-map bgp-to-eigrp permit 10match tag 50000set tag 65000
+For example, in the following configuration, a route map is used to match a BGP autonomous system number and then set the matched routes with another autonomous system number for EIGRP:

-An EIGRP routing process is then configured and BGP routes are redistributed into EIGRP with a route map filtering the routes.router eigrp 100redistribute bgp 45000 metric 10000 100 255 1 1500 route-map bgp-to-eigrpno auto-summaryexit
+An EIGRP routing process is then configured and BGP routes are redistributed into EIGRP with a route map filtering the routes:

-If you later decide to remove the route map you will use the no form of the route-map command.
+If you later decide to remove the route map, you will use the no form of the route-map command.
 Almost every configuration command has a no form, and the no form generally disables a function.
-However, in this CLI configuration example, if you just disable the route map, the route redistribution will continue, but without the filtering or matching from the route map.
+However, in this configuration example, if you disable only the route map, the route redistribution will continue, but without the filtering or matching from the route map.
 Redistribution without the route map may cause unexpected results in your network.
-Any configuration command that incorporates another command type such as an access list or route map must be reviewed to see if the command must also be removed or modified to mitigate the effect of the removal of the incorporated command.
+When you remove an access list or route map, you must also review the commands that referenced that access list or route map to consider whether the command will give you the behavior you intended.

-The following CLI configuration will remove both the route map and the redistribution.configure terminalno route-map bgp-to-eigrprouter eigrp 100no redistribute bgp 45000end
+The following configuration will remove both the route map and the redistribution:

 For details on configuring the removal of BGP CLI configuration, see the "Configuring a Basic BGP Network" module.